starkdg/mtree/README.md

 |  16M   |  420MB  |  4358%  |  971 ns  |  72.3%  |  228 ms  |

-That reflects a very high radius.
-Here's one using a radius of half of that (radius=5), leaving out the MEM and build times, since they are the same as above.
+The preceding test used a relatively high radius of 10.
+Here's one with the clusters in a smaller radius (radius=5).

 |  Size  |  query opers  | query time  |